autopartsource/aceslint/README.md

 different file formats are provided by AutoCare.
 We (AutoPartSource) use the "ASCII Text" version.
 It consists of 73 individual tab-delimited text files that are named like: "20170127_BaseVehicle.txt".
 These files are delivered in a zip container.
 The shell script "rename_VCDB_import_files.sh" will rename all the text files to the generic table names that the database inporter script "load_VCDB_tables.sql" expects.
 VCDB_schema.sql contains the table creation SQL statements for making an empty VCdb on a MySQL server.
+Ideally, you would create a new, unique-named database to hold each new monthly release from Autocare.